 Following on from the very successful Seventh International Conference on Deep and High Stress Mining held in Sudbury in 2014, attended by more than 300 mining professionals, the ACG and Associate Professor Marty Hudyma are delighted to host the First International Conference on Underground Mining Technology (UMT 2017) at the Radisson Hotel Sudbury in October 2017.

-A publication comprising of papers presented by the mining professionals at the conference will be available to purchase following the event.
+A publication comprising of papers presented by the mining professionals at the conference will be available to purchase following the event and freely available online through our online depository.

-The ACG is in the process of producing a publication entitled Ground Support Systems in Underground Mines – A Guide (Vols.
-1 and 2), to be published by the ACG in mid 2017 (date TBC).
+The ACG is in the process of producing Ground Support Systems in Underground Mines – A Guide, to be published by the ACG by the end of 2017 (date TBC).
 This practical guidance and advice handbook is a key deliverable of an ACG research project on Ground Support Systems Optimisation (GSSO) funded by the Minerals Research Institute of Western Australia and the global mining industry.

 Commencing in 2013, the project explores whether it is possible to optimise ground support systems, with the aim to maintain, if not improve, mine safety whilst reducing costs and/or time components.
 The project features three sub-projects: probabilistic ground support design; the use of numerical modelling for ground support design; and benchmarking of current ground support design practices.
 The results from these sub-projects feed into the contents of the Guide.